The Untold Story of Everest Base Camp Trek: Sherpa’s cultural dynamics

 Who are the Sherpas?

 Sherpa (meaning ‘eastern people’ in Tibetan language) are the Tibetan origin tribe who migrated to the present northeastern Himalayan region from Kham region of Tibet, over thousands years back.
 Some historians claim this tribe to be herders driven out of their homeland and eventually settling to the current region.
 Sherpa community reside over Khumbu region and Solukhumbu regions lying to the south of the mighty Everest and some moved along the ancient salt trade routes of the region.
-This is the reason the trekkers to the Everest Base Camp Trek have chances to experience the original Sherpa culture.
+This is the reason the hikers have chances to experience the original Sherpa culture.
 Sherpas are estimated to have the population of around 45000 and are also found in the valleys of Dush Koshi, Rolwaling, Langtang and Helambu, along with a minority population spread over Kathmandu, the southern plain of Nepal and also in the Indian hill towns of Sikkim, Darjeeling and Kalimpong.

 Major Components of Sherpa Culture